bgord/knowledge/roadmap.md

 - Default types for generics.
 - Function type overloads.
 - ~~How to create reusable generics?~~
+- How to use Pick?
+- How to use Exclude?
+- What are intersection types?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~